Arizona Mom Arrested After Her 3 Young Children Were Found Dead Inside Family Home

-(PHOENIX) — A Phoenix woman has been arrested on suspicion of killing her three children after they were found dead inside the family home, authorities said Tuesday.
+(PHOENIX) — A Phoenix woman has been arrested on suspicion of killing her three children, who were found dead inside the family’s home, authorities said Tuesday.

-The 22-year-old mother, whose name has not been released, “has admitted to harming her three children, which caused their demise,” Sgt.
-Mercedes Fortune told reporters outside the home.
+The 22-year-old mother, Rachel Henry, “has admitted to harming her three children, which caused their demise,” police Sgt.
+Mercedes Fortune told reporters outside the home on a block with an old mobile home, several weathered wooden houses and other buildings in a once rural area of southern Phoenix.

+Police said there was no obvious trauma to the 7-month-old girl, 2-year-old girl and 3-year-old boy and that it’s too early to determine how the children died.
+Relatives initially believed illness may have been a factor.

 “We are comfortable in saying now that the mother is responsible for the death of the children,” Fortune said.